William Lalnunfela: Aizawl

 His consistent performances in the domestic league for Chanmari attracted interest from Aizawl FC in 2015.

 In 2015, Lalnunfela joined Aizawl and played for the club in the I-League 2nd Division the season they earned promotion to the I-League and the Mizoram Premier League.
 He made his professional debut for the club in the I-League on 28 February 2016 against Bengaluru FC.
 He came on as a halftime substitute for Albert Zohmingmawia as Aizawl lost 1–0.The 25-year old gradually grew in stature at Aizawl FC and played a crucial role in their historic I-League quest in the 2016-17 season under the tutelage of Khalid Jamil.
 Apart from scoring goals, William is known for his blistering pace and ability to play in multiple attacking positions.

 Mohun Bagan

 His talent stood out and Kolkata giants Mohun Bagan signed him in 2018 and he spent a season in Kolkata.
-He featured in 12 matches for the Reds and scored twice and also registered an assist.
+He featured in 12 matches for the Mariners and scored twice and also registered an assist.